Statin Drugs: Not Just for High Cholesterol?

 How Do Statins Work?

-Statins have been used primarily to treat high cholesterol.
-High levels of low-density lipoproteins (LDL, the bad cholesterol) combined with low levels of high-density lipoproteins (HDL, the good cholesterol) can lead to a condition called atherosclerosis.
-Atherolsclerosis is a hardening of the arteries due to a build up of plaque on the inner walls.
-It is a condition that can lead to a heart attack or stroke.
+Statins are used to treat high cholesterol.
+High levels of low-density lipoproteins (LDL, the bad cholesterol) combined with low levels of high-density lipoproteins (HDL, the good cholesterol) can lead to a condition called

 Statin drugs, like atorvastatin, pravastatin, and simvastatin, work by inhibiting a liver enzyme that is involved in the production of cholesterol.
 They are most effective at lowering levels of LDL cholesterol and may also contribute to increasing levels of HDL cholesterol.